jolin-io/WhereTraits.jl/README.md

       end
 ```

-Last but not least the macro is implemented to support proper pre-compilation as normal.

 *Warning: While the dispatch works for dynamic functions, it will only be able to create optimal code if your traits function supports proper type-inference.
 E.g. you can use `Base.isempty`, however type-inference cannot see whether it will return true or false by static inspection.
 Hence it will use slower dynamic code.*